Third Semester

 Literature: Will be announced during the course.

-Predictability and Predictions of Climate
+Predictions and Predictability of Climate

 Course Number: ICSS-M-3.3.2 (63-741)

-Title: Predictability and Predictions of Climate
+Title: Predictions and Predictability of Climate

 Learning Outcomes: Students will be familiar with the techniques used to investigate predictability and the methods used to make predictions of climate variability at seasonal to decadal timescales with a focus on coupled ocean-atmosphere processes.